The canonical dimension of modules for Iwasawa algebras: Main results

 \section{Main results}

-Let $p$ be a prime number and $k$ be a field of characteristic $p$.
+Let $p$ be a prime number and let $k$ be a field of characteristic $p$.
 Let $F$ be a finite field extension of $\mathbb{Q}_p$, with ring of integers $\mathcal{O}_F$.
 We maintain this notation throughout the article. \\

-In the first part of this article we consider compact $p$-adic Lie groups $G$ whose Lie algebras $\mathcal{L}(G)$ -- see Definition \ref{Lie algebra def} -- are simple and split over $F$.
+In the first part of this article we consider compact $p$-adic Lie groups $G$ whose Lie algebras $\mathcal{L}(G)$ -- see \Cref{Lie algebra def} -- are semisimple and split over $F$.
 The completed group algebra, known as the Iwasawa algebra $kG$, is a Noetherian Auslander-Gorenstein ring of injective dimension $\dim G$.
-Therefore any finitely-generated module for $kG$ has a canonical dimension, lying between zero and $\dim G$ -- see Definition \ref{Cdim def}.
+Therefore any finitely-generated module for $kG$ has a canonical dimension, lying between zero and $\dim G$ -- see \Cref{Cdim def}.
 We prove that this value cannot be equal to 1 in many cases.

-\begin{restatable}{jthm}{canonicaldimensionone} \h Let $\mathfrak{g}$ be a finite-dimensional $F$-Lie algebra which is simple and split over $F$.
+\begin{restatable}{jthm}{canonicaldimensionone} Let $\mathfrak{g}$ be a finite-dimensional $F$-Lie algebra which is semisimple and split over $F$.
 Let $G$ be a compact $p$-adic Lie group with associated Lie algebra $\mathcal{L}(G) \cong \mathfrak{g}$.
-If $|F:\mathbb{Q}_p| > 1$, then the Iwasawa algebra $kG$ has no finitely-generated modules of canonical dimension one. \\ \end{restatable}
+If $[F:\mathbb{Q}_p] > 1$, then the Iwasawa algebra $kG$ has no finitely-generated modules of canonical dimension one. \\ \end{restatable}

 Throughout the article, isomorphisms of Lie algebras are $\mathbb{Q}_p$-Lie algebra isomorphisms.
 Any $F$-Lie algebra is viewed as a $\mathbb{Q}_p$-Lie algebra via the usual restriction of scalars.\\